 Mexico starting to talk about Marijuana Legalization

-Posted by Marijuana Doctors on 10/16/2013 in Medical Marijuana Legalization
+Posted by Marijuana Doctors on 10/16/2013 in International Medical Marijuana

 In Mexico the battle for marijuana legalization is still very young despite the fact that Mexico is the #1 supplier of cannabis worldwide.
 Mexicans tend to be much more “conservative” than Americans are and I use the term loosely.
 I would much rather say, and this is true for all countries, Mexico would “like to be perceived as more conservative” than Americans but for anyone that actually walked the streets of Mexico you know that while traditions may rule idealistically, they are very liberal at heart and practice.